EmotionDetection/6H-AP_emotion_labelled_tweets/README.md

-# Big data for specific emotion detection model: any position and representative emotion hashtag approach
+# Evaluation of Large Tweet Dataset for Emotion Detection Model:
+# A Comparative Study between Traditional ML and Transformer

 SanghyubJohn Lee, JongYoon Lim, Leo Paas, HoSeok Ahn

 Abstract:
-Prediction of human emotion has been and remains a major challenge in many research fields such as psychology, neuroscience, and computer science.
-Tweets are considered as a suitable source for collecting big data using emotion hashtags as automated emotion annotations.
-However, little is known about data collection criteria.
-To elucidate unclear criteria, this paper collected over five million tweets (n=5,645,139) that were divided into six datasets.
-Machine learning (ML) models were evaluated on both internal (30 analyses) and external test sets (30 analyses), proposing the high-quality emotion labelled dataset (n=1,478,116; any position of representative emotions hashtags).
-Furthermore, this paper compared the model trained on the proposed dataset with the model trained on a small dataset.
-We find that this large dataset further improved the model performance in deep learning (18 analyses) than in traditional ML algorithms (30 analyses).
-Finally, we share the proposed dataset with other researchers to contribute to future specific emotion detection model studies.
+Specific emotion detection in written human language is a challenging problem in various research fields, including psychology, neuroscience, and computer science.
+Twitter is a suitable source for collecting a large emotion dataset, as users have provided tweets with emotion hashtags (e.g., #fear, #anger, #sadness, #joy, #surprise, and #disgust) expressing their emotions.
+However, the criteria for data collection, i.e., the position of representative or synonymous emotion hashtags, remains unclear.
+In addition, we assess the suitability of various machine learning (ML) algorithms for this purpose.
+In this study, we collected over five million tweets (n=5,645,139) with 24 emotion hashtags and investigated the efficacy of different criteria for collecting tweets.
+Contrary to previous research, we found that applying any position of representative emotion hashtags can achieve strong performance, rather than applying the last position of synonymous emotion hashtags.
+Our study shows that the RoBERTa-large transformer model can significantly improve model performance compared to deep learning algorithms as well as traditional ML algorithms, especially when training on the dataset with a balance between size and quality.
+We also found that larger datasets are more efficient for RoBERTa model training than smaller datasets when applying the same quality criteria.
+Finally, we are sharing the proposed emotion dataset, namely, the 6H-AP emotion dataset, with other researchers to advance future specific emotion detection model studies.

-Keywords: big data, specific emotion, emotion hashtags, emotion labelled tweets, natural language processing

 # Python code example